upptalk/upptalk.js/README.md

   //}
 });
 ```
-You'll have then to send the token and the choice array index.
+You'll have then to send the token and the choice id.
 ```javascript
 var payload = {
   username: '',